 Prioritised thematic programme areas will be specified and announced by ECF Committee during the invitation for funding applications as appropriate Special theme projects are formulated, reviewed and adjusted annually in accordance with government policies.
 Each special theme project has its own total annual funding allocation.
-In 2024-
+In 2024-25, the six special theme projects and their corresponding remaining funding allocations are tabulated as follows:

-1 A statutory body comprising mainly non-officials, which was set up in 1994 under the Environment and Conservation Fund Ordinance (Cap.
+A statutory body comprising mainly non-officials, which was set up in 1994 under the Environment and Conservation Fund Ordinance (Cap.
 450) to advise the Government on the use of funds.